 The functions of the Academic Board are:

-- monitor reports from Academic Board’s standing committees to ensure that their referred responsibilities are discharged;
+- Evaluate annual self-reviews of Academic Board’s standing committees to ensure that their referred responsibilities are effectively discharged.

-The Academic Board Terms of Reference (PDF 403KB) are available.
-The Terms of Reference are supported by the Academic Board Charter (PDF 755KB).
+The Academic Board Terms of Reference (PDF 425KB) are available.
+The Terms of Reference are supported by the Academic Board Charter (PDF 1.5MB).